Vladislav I of Wallachia

-Vladislav I or Vladimareïo/ Vila·Dumas of the Basarab dynasty, also known as Vlaicu or Vlaicu-Vodă, was the Voivode of Wallachia between 1364 and 1377.
+Vladislav I of the Basarab dynasty, also known as Vlaicu or Vlaicu-Vodă, was the Voivode of Wallachia between 1364 and 1377.
 He was the son of Nicholas Alexander of Wallachia and Clara Dobokai.

-In February 1369, Vladislav I subdued Vidin and recognised Louis I of Hungary as his overlord in return for Severin, Amlaș, and Făgăraș.
-In 1373 Louis I took Severin again but Vladislav I recovered it in 1376–1377.
+In February 1369, Vladislav I subdued Vidin and recognised Louis I of Hungary as his overlord, in return for Severin, Amlaș, Făgăraș and 120,000 ducats.
+In 1373, Louis I took Severin again, but Vladislav I recovered it, in 1376–1377.

 Family

 Vladislav I was the son of Nicholas Alexander of Wallachia and Clara Dobokai.
 It has been suggested that his son was Vlad I of Wallachia.

 Reign

-During his reign, the Metropolis of Muntenia and Dobrudja was split in two parts, as a single bishop didn't suffice for the entire country, thus creating the Metropolis of Oltenia.
+During his reign, the Metropolis of Muntenia and Dobrudja was split in two parts, as a single bishop did not suffice for the entire country, thus creating the Metropolis of Oltenia.
 The first monasteries in Wallachia were erected by Nicodemus of Tismana (Vodița Monastery and Tismana Monastery) with the support of the voivode.